What’s the best cardio workout? Is it different for each individual? Both are common questions, and we decided to dig into the data.

 But it can be when you do it as a couple.
 You gain accountability, push yourselves harder, and boost your attraction to each other.
 Just to name a few of the benefits of working out as a couple.

 Don’t believe us?
-Recruit your partner and give our couples workout routine as shot.
+Recruit your partner and give our couples workout routine a shot.

 We know that everybody and every body is different, but this was a significant finding.

-After this experiment, we started paying more attention to portioning our meals.
+After this experiment, we started paying more attention to portioning our meals and occasionally tracking our calories to make sure we were fueling enough.
 This is important because you won’t see results from your cardio if you’re not eating the right amount of fuel.

 In this section, we share our workout summary, day by day.
 Additionally, we’ll share links to the exact workouts we followed so you can repeat the experiment.